-- Local This is the local, home, office network - External The Internet
+- Local This is the local, home, office network - External The Internet and then to telephone socket

 On the Internet side the router will may have a single connection labelled DSL which uses a RJ12telephone connection.
 This connects to the telephone network via a broadband filter.